pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 ## Multi host deployment

-To deploy to multiple host in the same time, just declare each host in an array under the attribute `host`
+To deploy to multiple hosts in the same time, you just have to declare each host in an array under the attribute `host`.

 ```javascript
 {